trustgraph-ai/trustgraph/docs/tech-specs/iam-contract.md

   identifier.
 See *The Resource model* below.
 - **`parameters`** — operation-specific data that the regime may need to consider beyond the resource identifier.
-Used when a decision depends on attributes the request supplies — e.g. an admin scoped to one workspace creating a user *with workspace association W*: the resource is the system-level user registry, and W is a parameter the regime checks against the admin's scope.
+Used when a decision depends on attributes the request supplies — e.g. creating a user *with workspace association W*: the resource is the system-level user registry, and W is a parameter the regime checks against the caller's permissions for `users:write`.

-Different regimes use the four arguments differently — the OSS regime checks role bundles against the capability and the role's workspace scope against parameters; an SSO regime might consult an upstream IdP's group memberships; an ABAC regime evaluates a policy with all four as inputs.
+Different regimes use the four arguments differently — one regime might evaluate role bundles whose grants carry workspace scope;
+another might consult upstream IdP group memberships; an ABAC regime evaluates a policy with all four as inputs.
 The contract is unchanged.

 ### `authorise_many`